mbcxqcw2/CASA_docker/README.md

 docker run --rm -ti casa bash
 ```

+Note: currently we cannot run GUIs (e.g. ipython, casa GUIs) within this docker.
+We need to enable this somehow.
+Adding `-e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix` after `docker run` gets a little further through the process, but it is not completely fixed yet.

 # Instructions to convert to singularity

 a) to turn docker image into a singularity image, run: